ssmithcp/liftmetrics/README.md

 ## Run site locally in development mode

-After the environment variables have been set, install dependencies with `npm i` then run with `npm run dev`
+After the environment variables have been set

+- Install dependencies with `npm i && npm --prefix client install`
+- Then start the client and server with `npm run dev`
+- If the index page doesn't open automatically, it is hosted at [localhost:3000](http://localhost:3000)

 ## Run site in production mode

 Set up environment variables then, but change `isDev` value to 'false' like `export NODE_CONFIG="{\"mongoURI\":\"${MONGO_URI}\",\"isDev\":false,\"jwtSecret\":\"${JWT_SECRET}\"}"` then run `npm i && npm run heroku-postbuild && npm start`.

 Node is started on port 5000 by default; you can view the homepage at [localhost:5000](http://localhost:5000)

 ## Run from docker image